jononovo/Agent213-v1-Rabbit/README/INTEGRATION_ENGINE.md

 - **test-integration-engine.ts**: A test script for verifying engine functionality
 - **test-integration.sh**: A bash script for testing integration endpoints
+- **test-perplexity-integration.sh**: A script specifically for testing Perplexity API integration
+- **test-webhook.ts**: A test script for webhook callbacks
 - **API route**: `POST /api/test-integration-engine` for triggering tests

+### Node Debug Testing

+Each integration node should include a `tests.ts` file in its folder structure that provides sample data for testing the node in the node-debug UI.
+This allows for rapid development and verification of node functionality without requiring a complete workflow setup.

 ## Future Development